Sex-positive movement: Criticism

 In opposition, some feminists believe sex-positivity perceives disadvantage in women but makes them easier to oppress.
 A large religious—particularly Abrahamic—conservative opposition to sex-positivity sees human sexuality as a destructive force except under the contract of a marriage.
 Sexual acts are ranked hierarchically, with marital heterosexuality at the top of the hierarchy and masturbation, homosexuality, and other sexualities that deviate from societal expectations closer to the bottom.
 Medicine and psychiatry are said to have also contributed to sex-negativity, as they may designate some forms of sexuality that appear on the bottom of this hierarchy as being pathological (see mental illness).

-Multiple feminists, such as Verkerk, Glick, and Bauer have criticized iterations of sex-positivity due to concerns about its effectiveness in challenging patriarchal norms.
+Multiple feminists, such as Verkerk, Glick, and Bauer, have criticized iterations of sex-positivity due to concerns about its effectiveness in challenging patriarchal norms.
 These feminists insist they are "sex-critical" rather than "sex-negative".
-Scholar, Verkerk, acknowledges this by stating that "there are both harmful and liberating aspects of female sexual objectification and an accurate account of it must consider both".
-Critics also take issue with the commodification of sexuality.
-Women are told both to invest in western standards of beauty and sexualization while also becoming "consumable objects themselves."
-Sex-positive feminism has also been criticized for its emphasis on defeating the patriarchal gender norms through personal life choices, "rather than to dismantle, critique, expose, or challenge systematic discrimination and violence."
+Sex-positive feminism has also been criticized for its alleged emphasis on defeating the patriarchal gender norms through personal life choices, "rather than to dismantle, critique, expose, or challenge systematic discrimination and violence."